nTraum/gitlab-irc/README.md

 ## gitlab-irc

-Provides IRC notifications for GitLab repositories.
+Tiny web / IRC application that announces commits for GitLab repositories via IRC.
 Built with Sinatra and cinch.
 Uses GitLab's web hooks, no voodoo required.

-Example:
+Example message:

 > [gitlab-irc(master)] nTraum | initial commit | [http://goo.gl/yYTGcM](http://goo.gl/yYTGcM)

 ### Requirements

 * Redis (already installed if you run it on the same host as GitLab)